HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/grants_protocol.md

 - [ ] **Proposals:** There are clear plans for putting processes and tools in place so that anyone can propose that their "local" extensions should become optional or required parts of the common spec.
 - [ ] **Decisionmaking:** There are clear plans for putting processes and tools in place that support community decisionmaking to accept or reject proposals for modifications to the spec.

-*Generic specification:*
+*Schema validation:*
-- [ ] **Translation:** There are clear plans for putting tools and processes in place that translate the protocol's meaning and documentation into multiple languages.
-For instance, this could include building a data dictionary that defines the `fields` and `types` in multiple languages.
+- [ ] A schema validator is built that verifies whether a given implementation of the protocol (or perhaps, an individual response object provided to or from an API) is a valid implementation of the shared protocol.

 *Integration:*
 - [ ] A decision has been made on where the code for the protocol will live -- either as part of `simpler-grants-gov` repo or a new open source repo -- and the code is hosted there publicly.